 1. Hand Pick

 Hand-picking bagworms from plants or trees is one of the easiest ways to control them.
-Although this can be time-consuming, it is the best way to get rid of them.
+It is one of the most effective ways to control small infestations.

 Ensure that you get every cocoon because if you leave one, it can lead to another generation of bagworms.

-Also, be sure that you thoroughly check all affected trees and plants for the bags.
+Also, be sure to thoroughly check all affected trees and plants for bagworm bags.
 If you don’t remove them, they can hatch into new bagworms.

-After removing them, put them in a container and pour hot water or vinegar.
+After removing them, put them in a container and pour hot water or vinegar over them.

 This will remove eggs and larvae.
 However, be sure to dispose of all debris correctly, either by burning it or by sealing it in a bag and disposing of the bag.